vmun/CheMLT-F/README.md

 This repository is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 **Non-commercial use only.**
-For commercial licensing or additional questions, please contact the authors
+For additional questions, please contact the authors